PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-13 18:17:39
+Last updated: 2024-04-13 18:18:12
-Random Quote: Ted: "Barney!
-I'm allowed to miss them, okay?
-They're my two best friends."Barney: "I'm your two best friends!" - Barney Stinson
+Random Quote: You don't bring a date to a wedding, that's like taking a deer carcass on a hunting trip. - Barney Stinson